 I must tell you that the snowman idea came from a very expensive pillow by Pottery Barn – not an exact copy – but “in the manner of Pottery Barn.”

-How to Draw a Snowman with Chalk Pastels
+How to Draw a Chalk Pastel Snowman

 This painting was painted on medium blue construction paper, because it looks icy to me!
 The pastel colors are: white, black, light blue or aqua and orange.